gbv/coli-conc.gbv.de/en/coli-ana.md

 In the coli-ana web interface, there are two main buttons: "analyze" and "lookup". "analyze" analyzes a given DDC number and shows how the number was built.
 This is usually performed on the fly and gives the latest analysis of the vz_day number analyzer.

 "lookup", however, uses pre-analyzed DDC numbers of the GVK union catalog (soon to be updated to the latest data of the K10plus union catalog) and searches for a given number within those analyses.
-This means that a lookup will show the DDC numbers **which were built using one of the given DDC numbers**.
+This means that a lookup will show the DDC notations **which were used in the sythesis of one of the DDC built numbers**.
 This currently has limited application since the result sets are usually very large and can't be fully explored in the interface.

 #### I have got a different result for the same number.
 How can that happen?